Where is Kathmandu?

 - by Catherine

-Kathmandu is the capital and the largest city of Nepal.
+Kathmandu is the capital of Nepal, also and the largest city.
 It is located in the Kathmandu Valley of Nepal, at the confluence of the Bagmati River and the Bishnumati River.
 The city is surrounded by mountains and is 1,370 meters above sea level.
 Kathmandu is divided into two parts: the new city and Kathmandu's ancient old city.

 History of Kathmandu

 In 723, the king of Licchavi (kingdom, 400-750 A.D.) officially built a city in Kathmandu Valley.
 At the beginning of the 13th century, the Kathmandu Valley is occupied by the Mallas.
 From then on, the most prosperous Malla Dynasty (1201-1769 A.D.) in Nepal's history was beginning.
 From the 14th century to the end of the 15th century, the Bangladeshi army invaded Kathmandu, the Malla Dynasty split into three kingdoms.
 In 1768, King Prithvi Narayan Shah captured Kathmandu, established the Shah Dynasty (1768–2008 A.D.), re-unified Nepal, and Kathmandu became the capital.